etherion-1337/AWS_Cert_Prep/solutions_architect_assoc/notes.md

 1. Log in AWS Console, search for EC2, go to EC2 Console
 2. Choose region (e.g. closest to you)
 3. Go to `Instances` on the right panel and `Launch Instance`
 4. Choose Amazon Machine Image (AMI), we can choose from Quick Start and select Amazon Linux 2 AMI (64-bit x86) which is free-tier eligible.
-5. Choose an Instance Type (e.g. t2.micro for free tier)
+5. Choose an Instance Type (e.g. t2.micro for free tier), note that we are launching the instances in a default VPC (if we don't change the settings)
 6. Configure Instance Details: Under `User Data` we can run a user data which is only run at the first boot of the instance. (an example script is given, which is going to launch a web server onto our EC2 instance and write a file to it)
 7. Add Storage (check `Delete on Termination`)
 8. Add tags